GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
  <summary> Temps staff account tagging</summary>

 When agencies invite their temporary staff to use TechPass, their account type will now be tagged as *Temp*.
-This allows for easy identification of temporary staff accounts by respective tenant admins, who can view this detail on the TechPass portal.
+This allows for easy identification of temporary staff accounts by respective tenant admins, who can view this detail on the TechPass Portal.
 Keep track of your temporary staff accounts with this new account tagging feature.

 </details>